Oakwood Cemetery (Syracuse, New York)

 The original 92 acre included about 60 acre of dense oak forest with pine, ash, hickory and maple.
 A crew of 60 laborers without large-scale earth moving equipment thinned and grouped the trees; today there are many 150-year-old specimens.
 Students of SUNY-ESF and Syracuse University, whose campuses are adjacent to Oakwood, can regularly be seen in the cemetery for instruction on plant species, capturing insect specimens, cemetery studies, or mammal surveys.

 History

 Oakwood was an immediate success after its dedication in November 1859.
-Thousands of visitors led to the establishment of omnibus service directly to the cemetery gates.
+Thousands of visitors led to the establishment of horse-drawn omnibus service directly to the cemetery gates.
 Additions to the original acreage were laid out in a manner sympathetic to the original design.
 The Oakwood Cemetery project, run by Syracuse University libraries, digitizes and preserves valuable cemetery records.

 Notable interments

 Notable interments at Oakwood Cemetery include: